The Reasons People Travel and Why You Should Too

 From school, to uni, to career, to retirement etc…It all just feels too normal, too ordinary…and I want my life to be amazing and full (see ‘Live fully’, below).
 I don’t feel ready to accept this path and sideline true living until I’m in my 60s.

 Travel is a fantastic way to break away from this typical route.
+Why not push the boundaries and do something totally different with your time?

 3) To scratch an itch